 Halifax is a tiny town located in the state of North Carolina.
 With a population of 162 people and just one neighborhood, Halifax is the 559th largest community in North Carolina.
-Much of the housing stock in Halifax was built prior to World War II, making it one of the older and more historic towns in the country.
+Halifax has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Halifax is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Halifax isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Halifax are a mix of both white- and blue-collar jobs.
 Overall, Halifax is a town of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Halifax who work in sales jobs (26.23%), healthcare (24.04%), and law enforcement and fire fighting (6.56%).

-As is often the case in a small town, Halifax doesn't have a public transportation system that people use for their commute.
+Halifax is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Halifax in 2022 was $35,805, which is upper middle income relative to North Carolina and the nation.
 This equates to an annual income of $143,220 for a family of four.